 Definition - What does Chromosomal Abnormality mean?

-A chromosomal abnormality is when a person, embryo, or fetus is missing a chromosome, has an extra chromosome, or has an abnormal section of a chromosome.
-These abnormalities are linked to recurrent miscarriages, failed IVF attempts, unexplained infertility, and many genetic disorders.
-There are many screening tests that can be done to detect chromosomal abnormalities.
+A chromosomal abnormality is when an embryo, fetus or person is missing a chromosome, has an extra chromosome, or has an abnormal section of a chromosome.

 FertilitySmarts explains Chromosomal Abnormality

 In a typical embryo, half of the chromosomes come from the egg and half come from the sperm, for a total of 46 chromosomes.

 - Having the wrong number of chromosomes (aneuploidy)